 “It’s quite rainy outside,” said the stranger.

 Ethan limited himself to a nod.
-Small talk was not his forte, and he wanted nothing to do with this guy.
+Small talk wasn’t his forte, and he wanted nothing to do with this guy.

 “That’s one catchy song.
 Interesting way to describe love, don’t you think?
 A kick in the head?
 Today’s music can’t even compare to the old classics.”

 “I guess,” answered Ethan with a frown.
-He turned his body away from the stranger, hoping he would get the message to leave him alone.
+He turned his body away from the stranger, hoping he’d get the message to leave him alone.

 “The song is practically a hundred years old.
 I don’t know, man.
 I’m just drinking my coffee.”